gmc-code/PC-Microbit-Extension/docs/classes/Static_methods.rst

 .. admonition:: Note

-    | If a static method needs to call another static method, since self is not avalailable to the method, a reference to the class is needed.
+    | If a static method needs to call another static method, since self is not available to the method, a reference to the class is needed.
     | The class itself can be used or the special method, __class__, can be used.
     | e.g return MyClass.staticmethod2()
     | e.g return __class__.staticmethod2()